 Contact an Experienced Tax Attorney Today

 If you are facing penalties from the IRS, or if you were unsure which forms are required, you need the help of an experienced tax law firm.
 At Ayar Law, we represent people and business with state and federal tax problems that require creative solutions.
 We focus entirely on tax problem resolutions and giving our clients a fresh start.
 We strive to get you the best solution for your situation.
-So, if you’re having tax troubles call Ayar Law today at (248) 262-3400 for a free, no-obligation consultation.
+So, if you’re having tax troubles call Ayar Law today at (800) 571-7175 for free, no-obligation tax advice